H. M. Naqvi

-H. M. Naqvi (born 1973) is a Pakistani novelist (currently based in Karachi) who is the author of Home Boy, winner of the inaugural DSC Prize for South Asian Literature.
+H. M. Naqvi (born 1973) is a Pakistani novelist based in Karachi.
+His debut novel Home Boy (2009) won the inaugural DSC Prize for South Asian Literature in 2011.
+His second novel, The Selected Works of Abdullah the Cossack, was published in 2019.

 Life

-H. M. Naqvi was born in London in 1973 and grew up in Karachi, Pakistan.
-After graduating from Georgetown University (1996) with degrees in economics and English literature, he wrote short stories while subsisting on a "two-dollar budget".
-He also ran the only slam poetry venue in Washington D.C., the Fifteen Minutes Club.
-He represented Pakistan in the National Poetry Slam in Ann Arbor, Michigan in 1995.
-His poems were broadcast on NPR and BBC.
+Naqvi was born in London in 1973 and grew up in Karachi, Pakistan.
+He graduated from Georgetown University in 1996 with degrees in economics and English literature.
+While in Washington D.C., he ran a slam poetry venue called the Fifteen Minutes Club and represented Pakistan in the National Poetry Slam in Ann Arbor, Michigan in 1995.
+His poems were broadcast on NPR and the BBC.

-In 1997 he joined the World Bank and spent the next eight years working in the financial services industry on the East Coast and in Karachi.
-When he quit in 2003, he left for Cambridge, Massachusetts where sat in classes at Harvard's English department, pretending to be a student, including James Wood's survey of postwar fiction and Elvis Mitchell's class on contemporary film.

-Subsequently, he attended the creative writing program at Boston University where he worked with National Book Award recipient Ha Jin.
-While working on his novel, he taught writing at Boston University.
-He wrote till six in the morning and taught in the afternoons and evenings.
+In 1997, he joined the World Bank and spent the following years working in financial services on the East Coast and in Karachi.
+After leaving that career in 2003, he moved to Cambridge, Massachusetts, where he attended classes in Harvard's English department and later enrolled in the creative writing programme at Boston University, where he worked under National Book Award recipient Ha Jin.
+While completing his novel, he taught writing at Boston University.
+He has also taught creative writing at the Lahore University of Management Sciences.

 Naqvi moved to Karachi in 2007.
-He has since worked in his hometown on reportage and his next novel.
 In 2010, he was a resident participant in the International Writing Program at the University of Iowa.

-Naqvi has written on contemporary Pakistani art, minorities, and Balochistan for the Global Post and on Karachi for Forbes.
+He has written on contemporary Pakistani art, minorities, and Balochistan for GlobalPost and on Karachi for Forbes.
+He has appeared on CNN, NPR, and BBC World Service.